jrenaud90/TidalPy/Documentation/Tides_x/eccentricity.md

 # Eccentricity Functions

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-The eccentricity functions $G_{l,p,q}(e)$ are one of the two angular ingredients of the tidal potential, alongside the [obliquity functions](obliquity.md); see $G_{lpq}(e)$ in Eq.
+The eccentricity functions $G_{l,p,q}(e)$ are one of the two drivers of the tidal potential, alongside the [obliquity functions](obliquity.md); see $G_{lpq}(e)$ in Eq.
 1 of [Kaula (1964)](http://doi.wiley.com/10.1029/RG002i004p00661).
 Unlike the obliquity functions they are defined by an infinite sum over $q$ and cannot be written down exactly, so a truncation level has to be chosen.
 As long as $e < 1$ that choice trades accuracy against the number of active tidal modes, and therefore against computation time.

 The values returned are the **unsquared** $G_{l,p,q}(e)$, which is the difference to watch when comparing against the classic `TidalPy.tides.eccentricity_funcs`: that module returns the squared terms its heating expression consumes, and numbers its truncation levels differently.

 TidalPy does not evaluate the series at runtime.
 The terms for each degree and truncation are generated analytically ahead of time and compiled in, which is both far faster and a way to discard modes that cannot contribute: a mode whose $G_{lpq}(e)$ is identically zero is never returned.

+> [!Note]
+> TidalPy's eccentricity functions follow a strict domain of $0 <= e < 1.0$ parabolic or hyperbolic orbits should not be computed with these functions.

-## Choosing a truncation
+## Choosing a Truncation

 The count below is the number of non-zero modes at degree $l = 2$; higher degrees activate more.
 Because the potential is squared to obtain heating, a truncation at $e^{n}$ in the potential gives heating accurate to $e^{2n}$.